flipacholas/Architecture-of-consoles/articles/gamecube.Rmd.md

 Let's find out what makes Gekko so special, and to do that we need to first have to look at the offerings of the 750CXe:

 - **PowerPC ISA**: Without going into much detail, it's *another* 32-bit RISC instruction set.
 The 750CXe implements the v1.10 specification.
+- External **64-bit data bus**: While the ISA can fit in a 32-bit bus, we still need to move wider chunks of data (explained in the next section) without hitting performance penalties.
 - **Super-scalar**: More than one instruction can now be executed in each stage of the pipeline.
 - **Out-of-order execution**: The CPU can re-order the sequence of instructions to keep all of its units working, thus increasing efficiency and performance.
 - **Two Integer Units**: Combined with super-scalar and out-of-order, it basically increments the number of integer operations done per unit of time.
-- External **64-bit data bus**: While the ISA can fit in a 32-bit bus, we still need to move other longer types (explained in the next section) without hitting performance penalties.
 - **Integrated FPU** with 32-bit and 64-bit registers: Accelerates operations with floats and doubles.
 - **Four-stage pipeline (with bonus)**: [Here](`r ref("game-boy-advance#cpu")`) is a previous introduction to instruction pipelining.
 In the 750CXe, FPU operations are divided into three more stages (7 stages in total) while load-store operations are divided into two (5 stages in total).
   - All in all, this increments the instruction throughput without [getting out of hand](`r ref("xbox#tab-1-3-the-microarchitecture")`).